PowerCoders-Milan/mister-cocktail/README.md

 The **database folder is already setup for you**, for the Team Projects you will have to set it up yourselves!

 - insert your pc username in config.json to pass the correct user for the DB creation
+- remove the example.js files from models, migrations and seeders

+Now you're ready!

 - Use **sequelize-cli to generate the migrations** to create the Models shown in the schema.
 Do you remember how to do it? --> check the slides!